 - iii.
-Youth programs to which these standards of care will apply are the summer day camp program, mobile recreation program, after school care program and other non-school day programs that last one week or longer. - iv.
+Youth programs to which these standards of care will apply are the summer day camp program, mobile recreation program and other non-school day programs that last one week or longer. - iv.
 Each program site will have a current copy of the standards of care available for public and staff. - v.
 Parents of participants will be provided a current copy of the standards of care available for public and staff. - vi.
 Criminal background checks will be conducted on prospective program staff.
 If results of that criminal check indicate that an applicant has been convicted of any of the following offenses, he or she will not be considered for employment: - 1.
-A felony or a misdemeanor classified as an offense against a person or family; - 2.
-A felony or a misdemeanor classified as public indecency; - 3.
+A felony or a misdemeanor classified as an offense against a person or family; - 2 A felony or a misdemeanor classified as public indecency; - 3.
 A felony or a misdemeanor violation of any law intended to control the possession or distribution of any controlled substance; - 4.
 Any offense involving moral turpitude; or - 5.
-Any offense that would potentially put the city at risk. - c.
-Inspection; monitoring; enforcement. - i.
+Any offense that would potentially put the city at risk. - c Inspection; monitoring; enforcement. - i.
 A monthly inspection report will be initiated by the recreation leader of each youth program to conform compliance with the standards of care. - 1.
-Inspection reports will be sent to the Community Center Supervisor for review and kept on record for at least two years. - 2.
-The Community Center Supervisor will review the report and establish deadlines and criteria for compliance with the standards of care. - ii.
-The Community Center Supervisor will make visual inspections of the youth program based on the following schedule: - 1.
-The summer day camp youth program and mobile recreation youth program will be inspected twice during their summer schedule. - 2.
-The after school care program will be inspected once a month during the 10-month school calendar year. - 3.
-The other non-school day youth programs will be inspected once during the school breaks.
-Complaints regarding enforcement of the standards of care and their resolution will be recorded by the Community Center Supervisor.
-Serious complaints regarding enforcement of the standards of care will be addressed by the parks and recreation superintendent and the complaints and the resolutions will be noted.

-iii.
-The parks and recreation superintendent will make an annual report to the city council on the overall status of the youth programs and their operation relative to compliance with the adopted standards of care.

-d Enrollment.
-Before a child can become a youth program participant, the parents must sign registration forms that contain:
+Inspection reports will be sent to the recreation supervisor for review and kept on record for at least two years. - 2.
+The recreation supervisor will review the report and establish deadlines and criteria for compliance with the standards of care. - ii.
+The recreation supervisor will make visual inspections of the youth program based on the following schedule: - 1.
+The summer day camp youth program and mobile recreation youth program will be inspected twice during their summer schedule. - 2 The other non-school day youth programs will be inspected once during the school breaks.
+Complaints regarding enforcement of the standards of care and their resolution will be recorded by the recreation supervisor.
+Serious complaints regarding enforcement of the standards of care will be addressed by the parks and recreation superintendent and the complaints and the resolutions will be noted. - iii.
+The parks and recreation superintendent will make an annual report to the city council on the overall status of the youth programs and their operation relative to compliance with the adopted standards of care. - d Enrollment.
+Before a child can become a youth program participant, the parents must sign registration forms that contain: - i.

-- i.
 The child's name, address and home telephone number; - ii.
 In case of an emergency contact names and telephone numbers during youth program hours; - iii.
-The names and telephone numbers of people to whom the child can be released; - iv.
+The names and telephone numbers of people to whom the child can be released;

+- iv.
 A statement of the child's special problems and/or needs; - v.
 Emergency medical authorization, doctor's name, telephone number; - vi.
 A liability waiver; and - vii.
-Designation of need for reasonable accommodations.

-e Suspicion of child abuse.
+Designation of need for reasonable accommodations. - e Suspicion of child abuse. - i.

-- i.
 Program staff will report suspected child abuse in accordance with the Texas Family Code, telephone, (409) 948-3481 or (713) 337-5125. - ii.
 Program staff will receive basic training related to child abuse prevention and how to report suspected abuse.